Do you have to claim student loans on taxes?

 You could be eligible for an education tax break if you paid for education expenses in the past year.
 These expenses can be claimed if you or your dependent paid educational fees.

 The eligible person must be listed on your taxes.
-He or she must also be enrolled in an eligible education institution.
+They must also be enrolled in an eligible education institution.
 If you fulfill these requirements, you could qualify for a student loan tax break.

 Suppose the credit brings the amount you owe on your taxes to zero.
 You could have 40% of any remaining amount refunded to you directly, as long as it does not exceed $1,000.

 You can claim 100% of the first $2,000 of qualified educational expenses and 25% of the following $2,000 expenses as an eligible student.
-That said, there are a few requirements to qualify for the American opportunity tax credit.
+There are a few requirements to qualify for the American Opportunity Tax Credit.

 • You must be enrolled at least part-time for at least one academic period that began in the applicable tax year.